R3Conclave/conclave-core-sdk/docs/docs/non-cloud-deployment.md

 # Non-cloud deployment

-Conclave recommends users to [deploy applications in Azure VMs](machine-setup.md) that support the latest attestation protocols.
+Conclave recommends users to [deploy applications in Azure VMs](machine-setup.md) as it's the easiest method.

 However, you can also deploy your enclaves on-premise.

-If your hardware does not support DCAP attestation, you need to get access to the [Intel Attestation Service (IAS)](ias.md).
+If your hardware supports EPID attestation instead of DCAP, you need to get access to the [Intel Attestation Service (IAS)](ias.md).

 To configure the host: